yokobond/xcx-tf-knn/README.md

 ### Dataset Management Blocks

-*   `store dataset in list`: Saves the current classifier dataset into a list named "KNN Dataset" in the current sprite.
-This list is automatically loaded when the project starts.
+*   `KNN Dataset`: A list that automatically stores the current classifier dataset.
+This list is created in the current sprite and is loaded automatically when the project starts.
-*   `save dataset`: Downloads the current classifier dataset as a JSON file.
-Prompts for a filename and automatically adds `.json` extension if not provided.
-*   `load dataset`: Opens a file dialog to load a previously saved classifier dataset from a JSON file.
-The dataset will be loaded into the classifier and can be used immediately.
+*   `load dataset from [LIST_NAME]`: Loads a classifier dataset from a specified Scratch list.
+The list should contain the dataset in JSON format, as `KNN Dataset` does when saved.

 ## How to Use in Xcratch